 exploring the international appeal of japan’s studio ghibli

-From its fearless feminist heroines, to its weird and wonderful world of forest spirits, soot sprites and cat busses, it's almost impossible not to be spirited away by the animation studio.
+From their fearless feminist heroines, to their weird and wonderful world of forest spirits, soot sprites and cat busses, it's almost impossible not to be spirited away by the animation studio.

 Text Jacob Hall